 You are eligible for a subsistence allowance of €103 per day for a maximum of 90 days if you decide to temporarily maintain your current residence, and continue to do so during the entire period for which the subsistence allowance is requested, while you are still in temporary accommodation in the Frankfurt area.

 “Current residence” means the accommodation in which you lived for at least three months before joining the ECB, i.e. in your home country or in the country where you were employed or lived when you were recruited by the ECB.
+NB: you are not eligible for benefits on appointment if, prior to the fixed-term contract, you were providing services to the ECB on an agency or consultancy contract, in which case your place of recruitment is considered to be Frankfurt.

 The allowance increases by €23 per day for each family member accompanying you during your contract period.